zgramming/Attendance-Application-Google-Map/README.md

 |[<img src="https://upload.wikimedia.org/wikipedia/commons/a/a0/APK_format_icon.png" width="50px">](http://www.zimprov.id/absensi_online/apk/absensi_online/app-arm64-v8a-release.apk)|[<img src="https://upload.wikimedia.org/wikipedia/commons/a/a0/APK_format_icon.png" width="50px">](http://www.zimprov.id/absensi_online/apk/absensi_online/app-armeabi-v7a-release.apk)|[<img src="https://upload.wikimedia.org/wikipedia/commons/a/a0/APK_format_icon.png" width="50px">](http://www.zimprov.id/absensi_online/apk/absensi_online/app-x86_64-release.apk)|
 |7,8 MB|7,4 MB|8 MB|

+# API

+If you interested with the API in this application and want custom the API with yours , you can follow this <a href="https://github.com/zgramming/API.Absensi-Online">link</a>

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.